Who I help:

 -

 That depends on your goals and circumstances.
-Some people benefit from a short series of 6 sessions, while others prefer ongoing coaching for deeper change.
+Most people book between 12 and 24 sessions (about 3-6 months of support).
+You can add extra sessions during your package if you wish.
 We’ll review your progress regularly and decide together what feels right.

 -

 Each session is guided by your priorities.
-We might explore your executive functioning, motivation, time management, or emotional regulation.
+We might explore your executive functioning, motivation, time management, experiences of Rejection Sensitivity Dysphoria or emotional regulation.
 You’ll leave with clear next steps, tools, and insights to try between sessions.

 -